E.

 Inoculations should

 be current.
-Puppy should be wormed.
-At 12 weeks visit the veterinary to
+Puppy should have been wormed.
+At 12 weeks visit the veterinarian to

-set up a required schedule.
+set up a vaccine and worming schedule.
 Many inoculations do NOT address all

 contagious diseases, so keep your puppy isolated from other dogs until

-it is fully inoculated.
-Take a stool sample to your first appoint for
+it is fully vaccinated.
+Take a stool sample to your first appoint so the

 Reputable breeders